- What We Do

 CIM mediators can meet with children under the age of 10, but this will need to be assessed based upon that particular child.

-I undertake a lot of co-mediations with a colleague who is trained as a CIM mediator.
-I am only present for the feedback meeting.
-I have found this meeting to be very powerful and usually extremely helpful in enabling parents to make decisions about the future arrangements for their children.
+I have undertaken a lot of mediations with a co-mediator who is CIM where I have been present for the feedback meetings and as a CIM mediator have given the feedback meetings.
+They are very powerful and usually extremely helpful in enabling parents to make decisions about the future arrangements for their children.

 It can be upsetting for the parents to hear how their children are feeling but it can also help them to understand how they can make the situation just a little easier for their children.
 Children have a tendency to protect their parents.
 They understand that the separation is difficult for all and they don’t want to be a further burden.
 They are also often reluctant to tell their parents how they really feel for fear of upsetting one of their parents.